Kkarthik23540/basic-calculator/README.md

 ## Overview

 This is a simple **Basic Calculator** implemented using HTML, CSS, and JavaScript.
 It performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
-The calculator is designed with a clean and user-friendly interface that provides a quick and easy way to perform calculations.
+The calculator is designed with a clean and user-friendly interface that provides  quick and easy way to perform calculations.

 ## Features